mstovy/socnetProject/README.md

   issue 2 - how do we overlay a graph onto the networkx graph

   issue 3 - how will we determine what constitutes a tightly knit community

+resources:

+could implement something like [this](https://towardsdatascience.com/easy-steps-to-plot-geographic-data-on-a-map-python-11217859a2db) but using networkx instead of matlab